|

 restore it myself do you think I can then sell it and make a good profit?

-Probably, if you have done a good job, you will certainly be able to recoup the purchase
+Probably, if you have done a good job, you should certainly be able to recoup the purchase

 I've